S.W.A.T. (2003 film): Filming

+To prepare the cast, technical advisers from the Los Angeles Police Department conducted intensive tactical training that included room-clearing exercises, weapons handling, team movement, and rappelling techniques.
+Johnson encouraged the actors to perform as many of their own tactical movements as possible to create the appearance of an experienced SWAT unit.

+Principal photography began in September 2002 and took place primarily on location throughout Los Angeles.
+Johnson chose to shoot extensively in practical locations to enhance the film's realism and reflect the urban environment in which the LAPD's Special Weapons and Tactics unit operates.
+Johnson explained that shooting on real Los Angeles streets helped ground the film's action, stating that the city itself became "another character" in the story.

-Filming took place on location in Los Angeles in 2002; the bank robbery in the film's opening was choreographed to closely resemble the North Hollywood shootout of 1997 and uses real dispatch audio from that incident.
+The bank robbery in the film's opening was choreographed to closely resemble the North Hollywood shootout of 1997 and uses real dispatch audio from that incident.
 It was filmed at an abandoned building at the corner Workman St and N Broadway in Lincoln Heights.
 The unit's training scenes were filmed at the city's historic Ambassador Hotel; the building was demolished in 2006.
 The film's climax was shot on the former Sixth Street Viaduct, once one of Hollywood's most popular bridges for location filming.